 Faculty & Staff Directory

 Kevin joined Gateway as the Director of Technology in 2002.
-His college studies varied from commercial flight school to earth sciences and anthropology.
-After graduating, Kevin moved to San Francisco and was employed by Ziff Davis Media as a Project Leader for the editorial tech labs.
-At PC Computing Magazine, Kevin was immersed in evaluating the usability and performance of products from computers and cell phones to software and websites.
-He later worked as a technology teacher for Aim High's summer program, and was then employed by Katherine Delmar Burke School as a multimedia teacher and Support Specialist.
-Kevin enjoys motorcycles, playing guitar, fixing stuff, and the fine company of his parrot.
-His first computer was a Commodore 128.
+His university pursuits included flight school, earth & environmental sciences, and anthropology & archaeology.
+After graduating, he left New York on an extended road trip, exploring national parks and camping while crisscrossing the country.
+A quick stop in San Francisco became the end of the trip and Kevin's new home.
+He was soon after employed by Ziff Davis Media as a Project Leader (for PC Computing and Smart Business magazines).
+While at ZDM, Kevin designed usability and performance tests to evaluate products ranging from computers and cell phones to software and web services, providing lab conclusions to editorial for publication.
+He later worked as a technology teacher for Aim High's summer program, and was then employed by KDBS as a multimedia teacher and Support Specialist.
+Kevin enjoys traveling, skiing, hiking and fixin' stuff from motorcycles and guitars to home appliances and computer networks.

 Ms. Muppidi is excited to join Gateway Middle School as the 8th grade math/science teacher.
 Prior to Gateway, Ms. Muppidi taught 8th graders in Boston, MA and Sunnyvale, CA. Ms. Muppidi studied Business and International Relations at the University of Southern California and completed her teacher training through the Match Teacher Residency.
 Outside of school, Ms. Muppidi enjoys watching USC football, traveling, and reading.